Children's Memorial Hermann Hospital

 Children's Memorial Hermann Hospital (CMHH) is a nationally ranked women's and pediatric acute care teaching hospital located in Houston, Texas.
 The hospital has 234 pediatric beds and 76 beds for women.
-CMHH is affiliated with the John P. and Kathrine G. McGovern Medical School at University of Texas Health Science Center at Houston and is a part of the Memorial Hermann Health System.
+CMHH is affiliated with McGovern Medical School at University of Texas Health Science Center at Houston and is a part of the Memorial Hermann Health System.
 The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Houston and surrounding regions.
 Children's Memorial Hermann Hospital also sometimes treats adults that require pediatric care.
 CMHH also features an American College of Surgeons designated Level 1 Pediatric Trauma Center, 1 of 5 in the state.
 The hospital is located within the vast Texas Medical Center.

 About

 Children's Memorial Hermann Hospital is located inside Memorial Hermann–Texas Medical Center and is a member institution of the Children's Hospital Association.
 It houses one of the nation's largest neonatal intensive care units (NICUs) and is one of only two Level IV NICUs in Southeast Texas.
 The NICU at Children's Memorial Hermann treats more than 1,000 premature infants each year.

 The hospital is nationally recognized for The Fetal Center, a subspecialty center made up of maternal-fetal medicine specialists that perform in utero surgery to treat fetuses with birth defects inside the mother's womb before they are born.
 Affiliated physicians performed the first in utero spina bifida surgery in Texas after the MOMS trial, an NICHD-sponsored study of prenatal and postnatal closure of myelomeningocele.